Can I really become independently wealthy? (Yes, it’s possible!)

-But, the *best* thing you can do with any additional income is to apply it to your savings and investments.
-After all, if you want to be independently wealthy, the goal of increasing your income is to create a greater capacity to save more money and increase your net worth.
+But, the *best* thing you can do with any additional money is to apply it to your savings and investments.
+After all, if you want to be independently wealthy, the ultimate goal of increasing your income is to create a greater capacity to save more money and increase your net worth.
 If you spend the excess on stuff that doesn’t support your financial goals, you’re wasting a valuable opportunity to reach your goals faster.

 You don’t have to live as if you’re poor, just be intentional about allowing your expenses to rise much slower than your income.

 If you struggle with limiting beliefs, this could be a huge barrier for you.
 Especially if you’re making minimum wage and stuck in a paycheck to paycheck cycle.

 However, it’s one you need to overcome if you want to achieve independent wealth.